pewpewlive/hybroid-live/spec/grammar.md

 # Hybroid grammar (LaTeX)

-A _program_ is made up of _statements_. _Statements_ are: variable declarations, function definitions, if statements, directive and use statements.
+A _program_ is made up of _statements_. _Statements_ are: variable declarations, function definitions, if statements, directive declarations, use statements as well as environment statement.

 _Expressions_ are made up of several sub-expression types.
 There are: binary, literal, unary, group and identifier expressions.
 Each have different use cases.